rodonguyen/mass-youtube-downloader/README.md

 1. Paste the link of the video you want to download
 1. Choose either audio/video
 1. Click Download.
 This will create a thread and start downloading.
 You can view the progress in the command.
-You can also download another file if you wish to and all your downloading will run parallelly.
+You can also download another file if you wish to and all your downloadings will run synchronously.

 ## Further development